tade0726/tedzhao-resume/variants/ML_DS.md

 - Explored the integration of alpha factors derived from robust financial domains with machine learning algorithms.
 This approach involved iterating from decision tree models to reinforcement learning, creating a comprehensive ML lifecycle encompassing data ingestion, feature engineering, model training, and prediction.
 The key innovation was the use of reinforcement learning to develop a unified framework that simultaneously directs both bidding strategies and investment amounts, optimizing portfolio management for enhanced yield.

-**Data Pipeline Development**

-- Engineered and deployed complex data models for deep analysis of financial metrics across 10 global stock markets, handling terabytes of data.
-Achieved a 50% reduction in SQL query runtimes and enhanced data richness by integrating global indexes with advanced optimization techniques.

-- Directed the strategic transition from Databricks Delta Lake to a more robust Dagster + DBT architecture, establishing a continuous integration and deployment (CI/CD) pipeline for ETL processes.
-Developed scalable templates for data ingestion, significantly enhancing data handling and system performance.
-Implemented incremental updates and snapshot tables with Slowly Changing Dimensions (SCD) to ensure efficient data versioning and recovery.

-- Configured Dagster Cloud to manage schedules for over 20 interdependent jobs across various platforms, ensuring robust daily data partitioning.
-This setup guarantees comprehensive data availability and integrity from raw ingestion sources to final analytics readiness.
+**ETL**

+- Reduced original schema size by over 50% by designing and simplifying data models involving 30+ tables using the DBT framework, enhancing maintainability and system performance.
+- Aligned date ranges across various data models to minimize batch data volumes, transforming disorganized schemas into deduplicated, well-documented models.
+Achieved a 15% reduction in redundant data storage, enhancing data retrieval efficiency.
+- Conducted thorough analysis to identify and resolve bottlenecks in data flow.
+Improved system efficiency by re-indexing and aligning data types of join keys, and refining join conditions, resulting in a 50% reduction in query runtime.
+- Implemented Slowly Changing Dimensions (SCD) principles to create reliable backup checkpoints, ensuring data integrity in catastrophic scenarios.
+Introduced an incremental update strategy for table ingestion, saving 10% in data ingestion time.
+- Integrated DBT with Dagster Cloud to develop a mixed orchestration framework combining notebook and DBT jobs.
+This approach unified heterogeneous data streams, enhancing the user interface and overall data presentation within the DBT framework.

 ---